By: Scott Converse

 For high-level process maps, we use some of the research on cognitive overload for guidelines on how many boxes to include in the map.
 These are simple guidelines, and as a result, there may be cases where you need to be flexible and bend the rules.
 In practice, a high-level map should be:

-• Between 4-9 activity and decision symbols describing the process
+- Between four to nine activity and decision symbols describing the process

-• Follow a linear left-to-right flow (no snake-like flow diagrams which are commonly done to get more than 4-9 objects on the page)
+- Follow a linear left-to-right flow (no snake-like flow diagrams which are commonly done to get more than four to nine objects on the page)

 4. Have the group sequence the flow

 The team works together on determining the sequence of each activity and decision step.
 Keep in mind that no single person performs all activities, and as a result no single person knows all the activity steps.
 Group involvement is key when you are working toward developing an accurate process map.

 A note on sequencing highly variable processes: In some situations, it will be difficult for the team to come up with a map that describes all of the activities in the process and stick to the rules of four to nine objects.
 There might be four to nine alternative paths in just the first step.